christos-stamatis/supervised_pattern_recognition/README.md

 # Supervised pattern recognition

-This repository contains two folders; examples and DATA.

 ## Examples
 The examples folder contains implementation scripts for the pattern recognition algorithm along with synthetic data sets.